Last update: 14th January 2019

 The concept behind Six Sigma is to identify aspects of a process that aren't working and then remove those aspects, thereby improving quality.
 The methodology is based around empirical and statistical management methods but does also rely on the expertise of Six Sigma specialists.
 There are two main methodologies within Six Sigma, one that focuses on improving existing processes and one that focuses on creating new products, services or processes.

 Project managers can benefit from integrating project management tools as such a move leads to supplementation.
 It also allows the manager to get details which might have been omitted if only one method had been employed.
-Kanban methodology and Gantt chart, though similar in approach, can supplement each other through taking advantage of the level of details provided by each.
+The kanban methodology and the Gantt chart, though similar in approach, can supplement each other through taking advantage of the level of details provided by each.

 The beauty of integration is that it allows the users to get different levels of details.
 For example, when Kanban falls short in terms of the level of details required, users can turn the task list milestones into a Gantt chart and therefore access the required information.

-Kanban methodology, an approach emerging out of the need to improve efficiency and Gantt Chart, a tool which helps in tracking the progress of a project, are some of the tools that project management teams have utilized to run their projects.
-These tools have proved effective for their ease of use and flexibility.
+The kanban methodology, an approach emerging out of the need to improve efficiency, and the Gantt chart, a tool which helps in tracking the progress of a project, are some of the tools that project management teams have utilized to run their projects.
+These tools have proven effective for their ease of use and flexibility.

 What are the start and end date of the project?